Lite SDK (Enrollment Web)

 });

 By default, Yuno SDK renders as a modal.
 However, you can specify the element where the SDK will render.
-For additional information, access the Render mode under the complementary complementary features page.
+To learn how to use the Lite SDK to perform MIT operations, access the Mode of form rendering section.

 Demo App